 This triangle of dense woodland, rock and scrub is flanked along its 65 KM northern boundary by the Tana River which emerges from the highlands between the Aberdares and Mount Kenya before it embarks on a 700 KM journey to the Indian Ocean.

-Considered the third-largest wildlife area after Tsavo West and East National Park, Kora National Park neighbours the Meru National Park on the south of the Tana River.
-In fact, the Adamson’s Bridge connects the two parks together – a dream George Adamson always had.
+Considered the third-largest wildlife area after Tsavo West and Tsavo East National Park, Kora National Park neighbours the Meru National Park on the south of the Tana River.
+In fact, Adamson’s Bridge connects the two parks together – a dream George Adamson always had.
 These days banditry and poaching have declined, and the famous ‘friendly’ lions may be no more, but the park is still a great bucket list idea for these five reasons.

 1. Climb Kora Rock

 While the 442 M Kora Rock is not the highest point at Kora National Park, it is the most famous inselberg for its connection to George Adamson and Elsa, his celebrity pet lioness.
-Mansumbi, which rises 488 M is actually the highest followed by Kumbulanwa at 450 M. The rocks provide vantage points to view pristine wilderness in the park.
+Mansumbi, which rises 488 M is actually the highest followed by Kumbulanwa at 450 M. The rocks provide vantage points to view the pristine wilderness in the park.

 2. Visit Two Falls and a Rapid

 Along River Tana are the Adamson’s Falls, Grand Falls and the Kora rapids that can be visited.

 3. Pay your Respects to Bwana Simba